Available back issues from the last two years may be purchased from this page at their original price plus first-class postage.

 This issue took a controversial look at whether gentlemen are permitted to smoke pipes filled with vapour rather than tobacco.
 Our interviewee Mycroft Milverton made a splendid case for it, by wrapping the subject up in clouds of steampunk and discussing Rainbow Gravity and pirates.
 Elsewhere, Vic Darkwood created a louche spectrum, including gentlemanly states Red Mist, Blue Funk and Black Dog.
 Military watches were synchronised, with a close look at the reproduction watch industry.
 Our King of Chaps was a Queen, for a change, and a female one to boot.
 Tom Cutler looked at Internet dating for chaps, while the passing of David Bowie was marked by a tribute to his sartorial peak in Berlin.

 Our interview was with former Dr Who girl Katy Manning, who played Jo Grant alongside Jon Pertwee in the 1970s.
 Sartorially we examined the Norfolk Jacket in great detail, and learned of the surprisingly elegant costumes of one Elvis Presley.
 King of Chaps was Zack Pinsent in a gold top hat; Mr. B the Gentleman Rhymer sifted through some classic Christmas albums; Steve McQueen’s long-lost film of Le Mans was reviewed; Steve Pittard looked at Cricket on South Sea islands; we ran an excerpt from Drinking for Chaps, Gustav Temple’s new tome; Tom Cutler on Lateral Thinking; Laszlo Krass on the Stasi’s ‘Romeo’ units in Berlin; and Vic Darkwood on the etiquette of the public house.

-The 91st edition of The Chap adds a sprinkle of rock 'n' roll to its pages More...
+The 92nd edition of The Chap marks a change of format, frequency and size More...

 © The Chap Magazine.